EvilRedHorse/python-pubaccess/README.md

-# Skynet SDK
+# Public Portals SDK

-An SDK for integrating Skynet into python applications
+An SDK for integrating Public Portals into python applications